 Best of America allows our Scouts to talk about what they think is best about our country.
-Examples of what Scouts can do during this section include: tell a story, sing a song, or speak from the heart regarding what they believe is the Best of America.
+Examples of what Scouts can do during this portion of the team meeting include: tell a story, sing a song, or speak from the heart regarding what they believe is the Best of America.
 A different Scout presents Best of America at each meeting.
 A Scout volunteers at each meeting to present this section at the next meeting.
-When each Scout has led this portion of the meeting, start over.
+When each Scout has led this portion of the meeting,, start over .

-Below are a few choice or Scouts are free to come up with their own:
+Below are a few choices or Scouts are free to come up with their own: